smuller/examdomizer/README.md

 * Generate one random exam from a template
 * Take a class list in .csv form and generate an exam for each student.
 The output files are placed in a directory named with the student ID.
-* Do not generate any exams, but output which students have a given variant on their exam.
+* Do not generate any exams, but output which students have a given variant(s) on their exam.

 ### Randomization